-Table I shows the simulation conditions for the proposed method.
+Table 1 shows the simulation conditions for the proposed method.
 The LC filter parameter and the DOB cutoff frequency are changed in the simulation results.

 Figure 7 shows the simulation results of the proposed method with the diode rectifier load.
-In Fig. 7 (a), it is possible to suppress the inverter output voltage THD less than 5.0%, when the resonance frequency of the LC filter is 10 kHz (L = 1.29 mH; %Z = 1.0%, $C_f = 0.2$ μF; %Y = 0.25%), and the DOB cutoff frequency is 2 kHz.
-The LC filter parameter is designed in order to suppress the output current overshoot with the low inductance during the voltage sag [7].
-In order to reduce the resonance of the output current at the voltage fluctuation, the capacitance of the filter capacitor is designed to small.
+In Fig. 7(a), it is possible to suppress the inverter output voltage THD to less than 5.0%, when the resonant frequency of the LC filter is 10 kHz (L = 1.29 mH; %Z = 1.0%, $C_f = 0.2 \mu F$; %Y = 0.25%), and the DOB cutoff frequency is 2 kHz.
+The LC filter parameter is designed to suppress the output current overshoot with low inductance during the voltage sag (7).
+In order to reduce the resonance of the output current at the voltage fluctuation, the capacitance of the filter capacitor is designed to be small.
 The inverter output voltage THD is 1.56%.
-Moreover, the design of the DOB cutoff frequency lower than the resonance frequency of the LC filter is possible to reduce the resonance component in the inverter output voltage.
-Thus, the resonance component of the inverter output voltage in Fig. 7 (a) does not occur, i.e. the condition of Fig. 7 (a) meets (5).
-In Fig. 7 (b), the resonance frequency of the LC filter and the DOB cutoff frequency are 2 kHz.
-The inverter output voltage is higher than 5%; in addition, the resonance occurs in the inverter output voltage.
-This is because the condition of Fig. 7 (b) does not meet (5), i.e. the LC filter resonance component is
+Moreover, with the DOB cutoff frequency lower than the resonant frequency of the LC filter, it is possible to reduce the resonance component in the inverter output voltage.
+Thus, the resonance component of the inverter output voltage in Fig. 7(a) does not occur, i.e., the condition of Fig. 7(a) meets (5).
+In Fig. 7(b), the resonant frequency of the LC filter and the DOB cutoff frequency are 2 kHz.
+The inverter output voltage THD is higher than 5%; in addition, the resonance occurs in the inverter output voltage.
+This is because the condition of Fig. 7(b) does not meet (5), i.e., the LC filter resonance component is included in the voltage command.
+In Fig. 7(c), the resonant frequency of the LC filter is 10 kHz and the DOB cutoff frequency is 200 Hz.
+The inverter output voltage THD is higher than 5.0% in this condition.
+This is because the disturbance suppression performance of the DOB decreases due to the low DOB cutoff frequency.
+Thus, the inverter output voltage THD is worse for the diode rectifier load due to the disturbance.
+In addition, the deadtime error voltage compensation by the DOB is not effective enough due to the low DOB cutoff frequency.
+In Fig. 7(d), the resonant frequency of the LC filter is 2 kHz and the DOB cutoff frequency is 200 Hz.
+The inverter output voltage THD is also higher than 5.0% in this condition.
+The inverter output voltage includes the distortion due to the low resonant frequency of the LC filter.
+Furthermore, the disturbance compensation value is not effective enough for the diode rectifier load due to the low DOB cutoff frequency.
+Thus, the inverter output voltage THD in Fig. 7(d) is higher than the condition of Fig. 7(c).
+In conclusion, the proposed method can only be applied in the area of (5).